Quantum information with quantum-like bits: Quantum-like interfence

-the QL conditional probabilities associated to the consecutive measures of $\mc F$ and $\mc G$ on a state $\psi$. \\
+the QL conditional probabilities associated to the consecutive measures of $\mc F$ and $\mc G$ on $\psi$. \\

-We show in the next \cref{subsec:q_prob} that the QL probability model defined via \crefrange{axiom:1}{axiom:5} violates by construction Kolmogorovian classical statistics.
+We show in the next \cref{subsec:q_prob} that the stochastic model defined via \crefrange{axiom:1}{axiom:5} violates by construction Kolmogorovian classical statistics.
 This feature allows to introduce a notion of QL interference in our approach. \cite{khrennikov2003,khrennikov2019}